ankan-0610/banner-app/README.md

 ## Acknowledgment

-I would like to thank takeuforward team for providing this opportunity, to mainly practice My SQL skills :)
+I would like to thank takeUForward team for providing this opportunity, to mainly practice My SQL skills :)

 ## Contributing